x4204/rptu-dec-sys-ws24/README.md

 **NOTE:** "[...] able to run multiple IPFS peers simultaneously [...] try to start multiple IPFS daemons locally".
 What is the difference between a peer and a daemon in this context?

+## Milestone 7: write a IPFS network simulator

+Basically the same as Milestone 7, but automated, given a topology config.